-Press one of the bar of Quick Use items to create a shortcut to a spell or item in your pack.
+Press one of the empty Quick Use buttons to create a shortcut to a spell or item in your pack.
 On Windows or Macintosh, right-click (or Command-click on Mac) a Quick Use button to clear it.
 On tablets, hold your finger on the Quick Use button and drag it up off the bar.